UniversalDependencies/docs/_pal/dep/cop.md

 aux(kird, hē)
 ~~~

-- The infinitive which is dependent of a modal verb often follows the modal verb directly, while the rest of the infinitive clause precedes the modalverb.
+(3) The infinitive which is dependent of a modal verb often follows the modal verb directly, while the rest of the infinitive clause precedes the modalverb.
 Even though copular constructions comply to this pattern, they have to be annotated differently.
-<br>copular construction dependent of a modal verb: "(It) cannot be otherwise!"
+- copular construction dependent of a modal verb: "(It) cannot be otherwise!"
-<br>full verb dependent of a modal verb: "For how long should (you) not drink water?"
+- full verb dependent of a modal verb: "For how long should (you) not drink water?"

 ~~~ sdparse
 ǰuttar nē šāyēd būd \n different not is_possible be